Edith Cavell: International reaction

 One image commonly represented was of Cavell as an innocent victim of a ruthless and dishonourable enemy.
 This view depicted her as having helped Allied soldiers to escape, but innocent of 'espionage', and was most commonly used in various forms of British propaganda, such as postcards and newspaper illustrations during the war.
 Her story was presented in the British press as a means of fuelling a desire for revenge on the battlefield.
 These images implied that men must enlist in the armed forces immediately in order to stop forces that could arrange the judicial murder of an innocent British woman.

 Another representation of a side of Cavell during the First World War saw her described as a serious, reserved, brave, and patriotic woman who devoted her life to nursing and died to save others.
 This portrayal has been illustrated in numerous biographical sources, from personal first-hand experiences of the Red Cross nurse.
-Pastor Le Seur, the German army chaplain, recalled at the time of her execution, "I do not believe that Miss Cavell wanted to be a martyr ... but she was ready to die for her country ...
-Miss Cavell was a very brave woman and a faithful Christian".
+Pastor Le Seur, the German army chaplain, recalled at the time of her execution, "I do not believe that Miss Cavell wanted to be a martyr ... but she was ready to die for her country ...a very brave woman and a faithful Christian".
 Another account from Anglican chaplain, the Reverend Gahan, remembers Cavell's words, "I have no fear or shrinking; I have seen death so often it is not strange, or fearful to me!"
 In this interpretation, her stoicism was seen as remarkable for a non-combatant woman, and brought her even greater renown than a man in similar circumstances would have received.